 Sentinel Prime: On Cybertron we were gods!
 And here, they simply call us machines.

-In Terminator 2: Judgment Day, Sarah Connor tries to invoke this when trying to convince John to destroy the Terminator reprogrammed to protect them.
+- In Terminator 2: Judgment Day, Sarah Connor tries to invoke this when trying to convince John to destroy the Terminator reprogrammed to protect them.

 John: Don't kill him.

-Sarah: Not "him", honey.
-"It".
+Sarah: It, John.
+Not "him", "it".

 John: Alright, "it"!
 But we need "it"!